Aizhee/online-tech/README.md

 # ONLINE TECHNOLOGIES REPOSITORY

-A repository for my web activities on Online technologies
+A repository for my web activities on  Online technologies laboratory

 ## Tech Stack Used: